Financial Aid

 Programs Offered in Modules

-• Coursework equal to or greater than the coursework required for the institution's definition of a half-time student under Section 668.2 for the payment period.
+- Coursework equal to or greater than the coursework required to be a half-time student for the payment period.
+Half-time is defined as 6 credits for Undergraduate students and 4.5 credits for Graduate students.

 Return to Title IV Calculation Example